convrz/convers/CONTRIBUTING.md

 ### Where to Put Packages
 - `api`: Define proto files for all service mesh.
 - `cmd`: Main files, app endpoints.
-- `core`: Core library, applied in this project.
 - `deploy`: Contains scripts and config for deployment.
 - `docs`: Documentation.
 - `hack`: Scripts used by developers.